Today's Articles

 For nine years (1840 to 1849), the society’s education committee, which included several Black members, allocated $120 annually to finance a school taught by Sarah Mapps Douglass.
 The women also worked with Robert Purvis and other Blacks of the Philadelphia Vigilant Committee by donating money to clothe, feed, and transport slaves fleeing the South.
 With the end of the American Civil War and the ratification of the post-Civil War constitutional amendments, members of the society determined that their work was finished.

-Resolutions offered at the final meeting of the society on March 21, 1870, celebrated the occasion.
+Resolutions were offered at the final meeting of the society on March 21, 1870, and the occasion was celebrated.
 “Whereas,” began the resolution proposed by Margaretta Forten, “the object for which this Association was organized is thus accomplished, therefore resolved, that the Philadelphia Anti-Slavery Society, grateful for the part allotted to it in this great work, rejoicing in the victory which has concluded the long conflict between slavery and freedom in America, does hereby disband.”

-As a model for racial equality and two-way sisterhood for almost four decades, the society’s members could be pleased that their hard work to achieve Black emancipation had been done well.
+For almost four decades, the society has been a model for racial equality and two-way sisterhood, and its members can be pleased that their hard work to achieve Black emancipation has paid off.

 Reference: